wp-plugins/embedplus-for-wordpress/readme.txt

-=== Advanced YouTube Embed by Embed Plus ===
+=== YouTube Advanced ===
 Contributors: embedplus
-Plugin Name: Advanced YouTube Embed by Embed Plus Plugin URI: http://www.embedplus.com
+Plugin Name: YouTube Advanced Embed by Embed Plus Plugin URI: http://www.embedplus.com
 Author URI: http://www.embedplus.com
 Tags: https, ssl, secure, rich snippets, analytics, vlog, vlogging, video blogging, seo, takedown, youtube seo, statistics, view count, play count, video seo, youtube analytics, video analytics, youtube seo, google analytics, advanced youtube, youtube plugin, youtube shortcode, embed youtube, embedplus youtube, academic, annotations, digg, DVD chapter markers, educational, embed, embed plus, embedplus, entertainment, google+, google plus, instant replay, looping, movable zoom, play, playback, plugin, real-time reactions, reddit, scene skipping, slomo, slow motion, social, teacher, tool, tv, twitter, video, web videos, youtube, embed videos, HD, height, width, crop, chapters, object, iframe, manage, manage youtube, media, plugin, smart, widget, flash, flv, swf, wizard, editor, embedding, youtube player, shortcode, smart youtube playback, action, sports, youtube embed, advanced youtube embed, wordpress youtube embed, advanced youtube embedding, embedding youtube, google+, youtube embedding, facebook, video plugin, autohd, auto hd, auto replay
 Requires at least: 2.9
 Tested up to: 3.8.1
-Stable tag: 4.2
+Stable tag: 4.3
 License: GPLv3 or later

 YouTube embed plugin.
 Enhances playback and engagement of each YouTube embed.
 Add optional SEO tags, analytics, takedown alerts and more!

 == Description ==

-Advanced YouTube Embed is a plugin that enhances the YouTube videos you embed in your WordPress site.
+YouTube Advanced Embed is a plugin that enhances the YouTube videos you embed in your WordPress site.
 It's a feature-rich and smart upgrade to the standard YouTube embed. **[By just pasting a YouTube link](http://s.wordpress.org/extend/plugins/embedplus-for-wordpress/screenshot-1.jpg),** you'll not only get the features of YouTube's standard embed, but also extra playback options, relevant user-generated content, video reactions beyond YouTube.com comments (e.g., Google+, Reddit, and Twitter).
 With our free wizard, you can also customize your YouTube embeds with third-party annotations, chapters, and more.

-More specifically, Advanced YouTube Embed can provide you and your visitors with the following features for each YouTube Embed:
+More specifically, YouTube Advanced Embed can provide you and your visitors with the following features for each YouTube embed:

+* Auto HD
+* Cropping - Set start *and stop* times to share just a funny or interesting part of a YouTube video.
+* Instant Replay
 * Video Reactions - Discussions around a YouTube video you embed might be happening all over the web, not just YouTube.com.
 This feature allows your visitors to read them right from your blog.
 We have a growing list of communities that includes Digg, Google+, Reddit, and Twitter.
 Recent YouTube.com comments can also be displayed by the plugin.
 * Timed Annotations - Now you can add annotations to a YouTube embed even if you don't own the YouTube channel.
 Use it to display captions, links, calls-to-action, etc at a specific time during playback.
 * Chaptering (custom and smart social chaptering)
-* Cropping - Set start *and stop* times to share just a funny or interesting part of a YouTube video.
-* Instant Replay
 * Looping / Auto Replay - Repeat a scene you like or the whole video over and over.
 * Other DVD-like controls
-* Auto HD
+* Hide YouTube creator's annotations - Say goodbye to the links and annotations that the original owner of the video put in your embed.

 ...All without having to alter the original video's content.
 Please see the YouTube embed on our [home page](http://embedplus.com) demo to try some of these features.
 If you like them, come back here to download the WordPress plugin so that your visitors also see them in your existing and future YouTube embeds -- even if you use the nifty [oEmbed method](http://codex.wordpress.org/Embeds) of just [pasting a YouTube video link on its own line](http://s.wordpress.org/extend/plugins/embedplus-for-wordpress/screenshot-1.jpg?r=618112).